informatics-isi-edu/facebase-docs/docs/_docs/submitting-basic/Quality-Control-Rules.md

 Version 1:

 The following is a list of metrics to measure the quality level of data in FaceBase.
-A program is run nightly that compares existing data to these metrics and flags discrepancies.
+A program is run nightly that compares existing data to these metrics and flags discrepancies (only viewable when a contributor is logged in).

 ## 1. Dataset-level Requirements